Inwerpsel/use-theme-editor/README.md

 - When you alt + click an element it is matched against all selectors of all variables.
 This can be done efficiently by combining all selectors for a variable with `,` and doing a single `element.match(selectors)`.
 To ensure we match all variables of parents too, each selector is also tested with ` *` appended.
-- Next it travels up the DOM tree by testing doing the same matching on each parent.
-This only needs to match against the variables we previously filtered, and not against all known variables like the first element.
-Each time a jump to a parent matches less variables than the sibling we just visited, this means those "missing" variables can be attributed to that previous sibling.
+- Next it travels up the DOM tree, doing the same matching on each parent.
+This only needs to match against the variables we previously filtered.
+Each time a jump to a parent matches fewer variables than the sibling we just visited, this means those "missing" variables can be attributed to that previous sibling.

 TODO: